MohamedNumair/LineCableModels.jl/docs/src/conventions.md

 The FEMTools module exemplifies this pattern:

-- `FEMFormulation`: Physics parameters for FEM simulation.
+- `FEMProblemDefinition`: Physics parameters for FEM simulation.
 - `FEMSolver`: Execution parameters for meshing and solving.
 - `FEMWorkspace`: Central state container for all FEM operations.
 - Entity types: Typed data containers for different geometric elements.